leflambeur/realmspace/README.md

 * ~~[Leptos Islands](https://book.leptos.dev/islands.html)~~ - Done
   * ~~This feels like the correct way to optimise performance utilizing pure html+css where possible and then 'islands' of WASM for interactive tasks~~
 * ~~[Tracing](https://github.com/tokio-rs/tracing)~~ Done + [Tokio Console](https://github.com/tokio-rs/console) for better performance measuring and automating benchmarks
-  * Understandably the original template was trying to use OpenTelemetry with Tracing - but I found it a bit icky with docker-compose and jaeger - I may yet revisit otel but I am more interested in solutions like Tokio-Console and Parca from Polar Signals for future deployments
+  * Understandably the original template was trying to use OpenTelemetry with Tracing - but I found it a bit icky with docker-compose and jaeger - I may yet revisit otel but I am more interested in solutions like Tokio-Console and Parca from Polar Signals for future deployments.
+* Gherkin and Cucumber or some test framework
+  * I like the idea of using Rust comments and also Gherkin test syntax to auto-build docs and I do want to learn testing strategies with this project as well.